deck project, patio, patio project, planter box, rock garden, rocks, stain, stain deck

 Below is the planter box in progress.
-For most of the patio and deck projects, B was able to salvage odds and ends from the shed and rarely had to buy new wood.
+For most of the patio and deck projects, Brian was able to salvage odds and ends from the shed and rarely had to buy new wood.

 Next year (phase 3), I plan on sealing the concrete with a warm honey color, adding two comfortable lounge chairs for the chiminea, and adding lots of large and medium pots for herbs and flowers to the patio area.
 I am also on the look-out for a large, circular outdoor rug.

 Here is how the patio looks today: